Preparing for camp

 Prior to Leaving Home

-- Complete a final self screening prior to leaving home.
-This includes checking for signs and symptoms of COVID-19, as you have been recording on the Health Update & Monitoring Form.
+- Complete a self screening prior to leaving home.
+This includes checking for any new health issues including signs and symptoms of COVID-19.
+If your camper is sick, do not bring the camper to camp.
+Contact our office for next steps.

 - Pack luggage efficiently.
-Campers should have access to all luggage so adults will not have to leave the vehicle.
-Paperwork, money, mask, and medication should be kept with the camper and not in luggage.
+Paperwork, money, and medication should be kept with the camper and not in luggage.

-- If possible, put money in your camper’s store account online before arrival.
+- For Camp Chrysalis and Ebert Ranch campers: If possible, please put money in your camper’s store account online before arrival.
 You can do this by logging in to your camp registration account.
+This money can then be allocated upon arrival for the camp store, a printed group photo, or the summer offering.
+See the Money and Camp section for more details.

 - If you are dropping off money for the camp store, photos or the summer offering, put any cash or checks in an envelope or Ziploc bag with the camper’s name on it.